 This disease is currently the most common of viral diseases in dogs in the United States.
 Canine Parvovirus is a highly contagious disease that infects the GI system.
 Once the virus is contracted, it causes a loss of appetite, vomiting, diarrhea, and bloody feces.
-This disease has the capability of spreading rapidly: death can occur in only a few days.
+This disease has the potential to spread rapidly, and death can occur in only a few days.

 Canine Hepatitis is a virus spread through bodily fluids such as urine and nasal discharge.
 The most common symptoms of this disease are sore throat, coughing, and, in some cases, pneumonia.
 When a dog has contracted the disease, the cornea of the dog’s eye may appear to have a bluish hue or be cloudy in appearance.
 An unvaccinated dog can be at risk of death in as little as two hours after noticeable signs.

 Non-Core Vaccinations are optional vaccines.
 They are typically recommended by one of our vets based on the amount of exposure your pup is at risk for, based on his or her interactions and the area in which he or she lives.
-These types of vaccinations are generally less effective than that of Core vaccines.
+These types of vaccinations are generally less effective than the Core Vaccines, and include:

 - Lyme Disease

 - Canine Influenza

 Leptospirosis is a zoonotic disease that is caused by the presence of bacteria.
 The bacteria are usually present in infected water or soil.
 The most common clinical signs of this disease that your dog may exhibit are vomiting, Diarrhea, lethargy, and, in severe cases, liver failure.
 This disease can be spread from dogs to humans.

 Canine Influenza also known as Dog Flu, is a highly contagious viral infection.
 The disease can be contracted and transmitted just like we get human flu; through coughing, sneezing, and even through humans who unknowingly have an ill dog.

 Bordetella, commonly known as Kennel Cough, is a highly contagious respiratory disease which causes inflammation in the trachea and bronchi.
 A dog can catch the disease merely by sniffing an infected dog.
 A dry hacking cough, sneezing, and nasal discharge are the most common clinical signs of Bordetella.